I offer individual and group psychotherapy in Birstall, Leicester on the city/county boundary, 4 miles from Leicester city centre.

 I may be able to offer reductions if needed dependent on individual circumstances.

-Do get in touch with me by phone (leave a message if I can’t answer straight away) or email me if you want to find out more and I will get back to you as soon as I can.
+Do get in touch with me by email if you want to find out more and I will get back to you as soon as I can.
 If you are interested in meeting me to think about psychotherapy, I will arrange to see you as soon as possible to find out what you are looking for and to think with you about whether I might be able to help you.